Antrum (film): Plot

-The next morning, the cannibals capture them and attempt to cook Nathan, but Oralee escapes her cage and frees him.
-As Nathan flees, Oralee obtains a gun and shoots the cannibals to death.
-In the woods, Nathan stumbles across a dog with its paw caught in a bear trap.
+The next morning, the cannibals capture them.
+They prepare to cook Nathan, but Oralee escapes her cage and frees him.
+As Nathan flees, Oralee obtains a gun and fatally shoots the cannibals.
+In the woods, Nathan stumbles across a dog caught in a bear trap.
 Nathan frees the animal, taking it as a sign he has freed Maxine from Hell.
-A "The End" title card appears onscreen; the film abruptly resumes, following Oralee as she runs through the woods, pursued by demons, and experiencing violent hallucinations.
-She hides in the pair's tent, aiming her gun at the entrance.
+A "The End" title card appears onscreen.

+However, the film abruptly resumes, following Oralee as she runs through the woods, pursued by demons, and experiencing violent hallucinations.
+She gets back to their camp and hides in the tent, aiming her gun at the entrance.
 As Nathan approaches, a panicked Oralee prepares to fire and the film ends.

 The documentary resumes shortly after this, with scholars observing a rune seen throughout the film belonging to a demon named Astaroth; examples of the rune appearing subliminally throughout the film are shown as historians recount tragedies attributed to the demon throughout history.